 Susan is affiliated with several other non-profits and has been heavily involved with the PTA and the SIC at the schools where her three children attended.
 She currently serves on the RECAB Board, Crime Stoppers Board and has served on the Moonlight and Magnolias Committee for The American Cancer Society for eight years.
 In addition, she is the Past President for The Pleasantburg Rotary Club.
 Susan holds a degree in Theatre and Communications from The University of Toledo.

 Growing up in Camden, South Carolina, he participated in JA as a student.
-He has his degree in Business Economics from Wofford College and is active in the Rotary Club in Columbia.
-He and his wife reside in Columbia, South Carolina where they routinely volunteer in their community.
+He has his degree in Business Economics from Wofford College and is a Board Member of Historic Columbia's Palladium board.
+He and his wife reside in Columbia, South Carolina where they routinely volunteer in their community with their daughter.